Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Simulation Study

-In a nutshell, GECM-HEM exhibits competitive performance in coefficient estimation and point prediction, and superior performance in variable selection and uncertainty quantification through prediction intervals.
-Moreover, the consistency of the results for GECM-HEM across the scenarios indicates its robustness to different error distributions.
-However, the comparatively modest performance of GECM-HEM in Scenario (IV), corresponding to low signal strength, suggests that simultaneous tail estimation and variable selection may require stronger signals.
+To summarize, GECM-HTEM exhibits competitive performance in coefficient estimation and point prediction, and superior performance in variable selection and uncertainty quantification through prediction intervals.
+Moreover, the consistency of the results for GECM-HTEM across the scenarios indicates its robustness and adaptability to different error distributions with varying degrees of tail heaviness.